Washington Wheat Farmers Could Be Toast If Dams Are Removed To Help Hungry Orcas

 "It'll go into steamed noodles, pastries, cookies, cakes," says Chris Shaffer, a fifth-generation wheat farmer with a 5,000-acre farm near Walla Walla, in the heart of wheat country.

-The trick is getting all this wheat to Seattle and Portland so it can be shipped across the ocean.
+The trick is getting all this wheat to Seattle and to Portland, Ore., so it can be shipped across the ocean.

 Some of it goes by rail.
-But more than half of it goes by barge, floating down the Snake River and then the Columbia River to Portland, Ore.
+But more than half of it goes by barge, floating down the Snake River and then the Columbia River to Portland.

 Shaffer points out the dams make that possible.
 Without them, the Snake River would be too shallow and too fast-moving for barges.